Tushindi ujeuricounter gender-based violence program

 Strengthening community organizational capacity

 GBV survivors reintegrated

 Number of GBV survivors reintegrated in socioeconomic activities including Village Savings and Loan groups and literary circles.

 The youth club leaders were trained in prevention of sexual and psychosocial violence, peacebuilding, and communication skills for social and behavioral change, as well as sexual and reproductive health.

 Since the start of the project, 2,425 community groups have been strengthened in an effort to create greater acceptance of positive gender roles in their communities.

 volunteers and service providers trained

-Number of persons trained on gender equality and female empowerment through their roles in public or private sector institutions or organizations as well as civil society organizations.
+Number of persons trained with USG assistance to advance outcomes consistent with gender equality or female empowerment through their roles in public or private sector institutions or organizations.

 improving quality and reducing barriers of access to health, psychosocial, and legal services